elasalle/PASCO/README.md

 - `conda activate pasco`
 - `pip install matplotlib networkx scikit-learn POT pygsp scikit-network leidenalg pandas`
 - `pip install -e .`

+Once the conda environment is installed, you can check our tutorial notebook `tutorial.ipynb` to see how to simply use PASCO (with clustering algorithm already implemented, or your own clustering algorithm).